wonr/vim-pilerun/README.md

 If you want to change key bindings, you need to set the following options in your ```vimrc``` file.

-* Open input file in a vertical split
+* Open an input file in a vertical split

 ```vim
 " Default is '<leader>e'